 Just cleanse your skin with a mild cleanser, replenish the lost moisture and lipids with moisturizer and protect your skin from the sun with a broad-spectrum mineral sunscreen.

-The focus should be on keeping your skin hydrated, calm, and protected.
+While repairing your damaged skin barrier, the focus should be on keeping your skin hydrated, calm, and protected.

 P.s Make sure the products you are using don’t have any ingredients known as skin irritants or allergens.
 This includes citrus essential oils, artificial fragrances, dyes, sulfates, alcohol, and certain preservatives.

 Step:3 Repair the Damaged Barrier

 When your skin barrier is damaged, it is time to show it some love and care by introducing some soothing ingredients to your routine.
 Skin barrier repair products can help you out here.

 There are plenty of ingredients that possess remarkable anti-inflammatory and skin-healing properties.
 They calm down the redness and pain and will help your skin return to its former healthy state.

 1. Aloe Vera

 There are a great many humectants that help hold moisture within your skin- glycerin, panthenol, hyaluronic acid etc. But pure aloe vera gel is my personal favourite.
 Because it is cheap, easily available and extremely soothing too.